Ethical AI to Amplify Human Creativity

 Bio: Jay Dixit

-As Head of Community for Writers at OpenAI, Jay authored some of the company's flagship education resources — praised internally as among the strongest writing on the site — including comprehensive guides for writers and students, plus specialized prompting strategies for brainstorming, wordfinding, research, and image generation.
+As Head of Community for Writers at OpenAI, Jay authored some of the company's flagship education resources — praised internally as among the strongest writing on openai.com — including AI education guides for writers and students, plus prompting strategies for brainstorming, wordfinding, research, and image generation.
 He defined key messaging about AI and the future of writing that was presented by CEO Sam Altman in podcasts and interviews, shared widely in viral social posts, and covered extensively in the press.

 A sought-after speaker and trainer, Jay has led AI literacy workshops at Harvard, Wharton, Columbia, The Brown Institute for Media Innovation, CSU Fresno, and The Poynter Institute, and appeared on CBC Radio.
 He also represented OpenAI at writing conferences, film festivals, and university campuses nationwide, training faculty and students in ethical AI use and effective prompting techniques.

-Before joining OpenAI, Jay built a distinguished career as an award-winning writer, journalist, and writing professor.
+Before joining OpenAI, Jay built a distinguished career as an award-winning writer, journalist, and educator.
 His work has appeared in The New York Times, The Washington Post, Rolling Stone, Harvard Business Review, Wired, and Psychology Today, where he served as Senior Editor covering psychology and neuroscience.
-He taught storytelling as a creative writing professor at Yale University, where his acclaimed course “The Art of Storytelling” was offered as an undergraduate writing seminar.
+He taught writing and storytelling at Yale University, where his acclaimed course “The Art of Storytelling” was offered as an undergraduate writing seminar.

 Jay is a Yale graduate (cum laude, with distinction in psychology), a winner of The Moth storytelling competition, and founder of Storytelling.NYC.
 His senior thesis was published in The Journal of Social Issues and has been cited more than 400 times.
 He also conducted George Carlin's final interview — which the legendary comedian called the “most complete interview” of his entire career.